GeoffAWaddington/CSI30Wiki/Other-Actions.md

 ## FixedRGBColourDisplay
 Use this if you want to have a supported display widget change color in a particular zone.
+The values in the squiggly brackets represent the RGB (red, green, blue) color values.
+Note the British spelling of color in the action name.
 ```
 SomeButton     FixedRGBColourDisplay { 255 0 0 }
 ```